What’s Sensitive Skin?

 A: Often when you have fever or flu, you develop sensitive skin to touch.
 This condition is allodynia.
 Usually, whatever virus or illness is causing the fever causes it.
 However, the sensitivity is temporary and will abate when you are well again.

 There are a number of things you can do to ease sensitive skin and make it easier to live with.
 You can use skin products which are gentle and hypoallergenic like sensitive skin face cream i.e La Mer Cream, Crepe Erase, and Mario Badescus, sensitive skin cleanser, sensitive skin toner, and sensitive skin eye cream, put a humidifier in your room at night, use a cold compress, stay out of the sun, and do a patch test before trying products like Valjean Labs, Kremotex and It Cosmetics.
-In addition, keep in touch with your dermatologist and report any symptoms so you can also get medical treatment.
+In addition, keep in touch with your dermatologist and report any symptoms so that you can get medical treatment in time.